hashicorp/vault/website/source/intro/vs/kms.html.md

 Lastly Vault forces a mandatory lease contract with clients.
 All secrets read from Vault have an associated lease which enables operations to audit key usage, perform key rolling, and ensure automatic revocation.
-Vault provides multiple revocation mechansims to give operators a clear "break glass" procedure after a potential compromise.
+Vault provides multiple revocation mechanisms to give operators a clear "break glass" procedure after a potential compromise.

 Vault is an open source tool that can be deployed to any environment, and does